 What are the origins of the theory that timpani bowls are harmonic cavity resonators?
 The misconception of the bowl being a true air cavity resonator perhaps started innocently enough as many the early instrument developers and musicians did not have an understanding of musical acoustics and assumed through deduction that the timpani bowl served the same function as that of the body of many instruments.
 It wasn’t until 1877 that Lord Rayleigh properly identified and documented the function of the bowl as it related to the acoustic properties of timpani.

 Early in the seventeenth century as the pairing of timpani and trumpets began being utilized more regularly in indoor concert music, there was a growing desire to acquire more pitch, resonance and musical sensitivity from the instruments.
 Most iconographic evidence (open to speculation) suggests that for outdoor playing, the drums were generally struck dead or slightly off-center.
 This method of producing pitch (striking the drum dead/off center) is in fact how noted musicologists Edmund Bowles 53 and John Michael Cooper 29 believe timpani produced pitch until the very end of the 18th century.
-This purportedly yeilded a sound with a very percussive attack with a quick decay, and little discernible pitch.
+This purportedly yielded a sound with a very percussive attack with a quick decay, yet the sound still had some discernible pitch.

 Fine for voluminous and percussive outdoor playing where only a relative sense of pitch was needed, but not practical for the concert hall.
 It would seem logical that a different playing spot (i.e. near the edge as done today) might have solved the problem, but that was not the characteristic sound of the instrument at that time.
 Why?